-The purpose of the IASP is to collectively assess the conditions and needs of the public-use airports throughout the state and to identify the system’s capability to meet current and future demand.
-This will include examining current state and federal standards, policies, procedures, and trends to aid the Idaho Transportation Department Division of Aeronautics in successfully developing and planning for the state’s airport system as a whole.
-To aid in this, forecasts of aviation demand will be developed and used to identify future system improvements to ensure that Idaho’s airport system provides adequate services to the state’s residents, businesses, and visitors.
+The 2020 IASP Update collectively assessed the conditions and needs of the public-use airports throughout the state and identified the system’s capability to meet current and future demands.
+This included examining current state and federal standards, policies, procedures, and trends to aid the ITD Division of Aeronautics in successfully developing and planning for the state’s airport system.
+To aid in this process, forecasts of aviation demand were developed and used to identify future system improvements needed to ensure that Idaho’s airport system provides adequate services to the state’s residents, businesses, and visitors.

-The 2018 IASP will build upon the goals/principles established in the 2010 plan, including:
+The 2018 IASP Update built upon the goals established in the 2010 plan, including:

 - Geographic Coverage